lorenzocerrone/python-seg2mesh/README.md

 * multi-file: If "True" all meshes are saved in a different file.
 * save-path: path to alternative directory where to save ply file.
 * center-origin: Default False.
 If true translate the object at the axis origin.
+* dataset: Default "label".
+Name of the h5 dataset to retrieve the labels from.